Germany: Patent litigation

 Q: What is the realistic timescale to get a decision at first instance from the initiation of proceedings?

-In case of infringement actions on the merits, the ‘Big Three’ German courts usually render decisions within between six and 18 months, depending on the venue and the court’s workload.
-A decision based on a request for a preliminary injunction can be issued within a few days and certainly within six weeks.
+In the case of infringement actions on the merits, the ‘Big Three’ German courts – Dusseldorf, Mannheim and Munich – usually render decisions within six to 18 months, depending on the venue and the court’s workload.
+A decision based on a request for a preliminary injunction can be issued within a few days and definitely within six weeks.
 This process can be expedited depending on the venue.

 Q: To what extent are the winning party’s costs recoverable from the losing party?